Lumexralph/portfolio_site/content/blog/binary-search-tree.md

 ##### Non-Recursive

 This approach is more code and a bit easier to reason about.
-We will starting looking going through the binary search tree from the root and then based on the item to be inserted, we have the following decision points and this also forms the concept behind the recursive approach:
+We will start going through the binary search tree from the root and then based on the item to be inserted, we have the following decision points and this also forms the concept behind the recursive approach:

-* If the root is empty, insert the item there by creating a new tree, where parent, left and right subtree or children are nil.
+* If the root is empty, insert the item thereby creating a new tree, where parent, left and right subtree or children are nil.

 * If the item to be inserted is less than the current item in the node, we move to the left subtree and continue our search till we get to the end of the left-subtree i.e nil, then we inserted a new item there encapsulated as a new tree.